timb-machine-mirrors/anarcat-feed2exec/doc/design.rst

  * sendmail: delivering local using the local MTA
- * exec: run arbitrary comands to run on new entries. feed2imap has a ``execurl`` parameter to execute commands, but it receives an unparsed dump of the feed instead of individual entries
+ * exec: run arbitrary comands to run on new entries. feed2imap has a ``execurl`` parameter to execute commands, but it receives an unparsed dump of the feed instead of individual entries. rss2email has a postprocess filter that is a Python plugin that can act on indiviual (or digest) messages which could possibly be extended to support arbitrary commands, but that is rather difficult to implement for normal users.

  .. _Maildir: https://en.wikipedia.org/wiki/Maildir
  .. _r2e-maildir: https://github.com/wking/rss2email/pull/21